Dictionary » Positive Words » Selective – Meaning, Definition, Synonyms and Antonyms

 Definition

 Selective describes an approach, person, or system that chooses with intention and care, often using specific criteria to include some options while rejecting others.
 It can apply to various settings, such as education, hiring, friendships, memory, or shopping.
 For instance, a selective school accepts only applicants who meet strict qualifications.
-People can be selective in their taste in music or food, indicating refined or specific preferences.
+People can be selective about the books they read or the music they listen to, indicating refined or specific preferences.
 In biology or technology, “selective” may relate to filters, responses, or mechanisms that act only on certain inputs.

 Although selectiveness can be seen as discerning, it may sometimes imply exclusivity or unfair exclusion, depending on context.
-The word emphasizes attention to detail, precision, and intentional limitation.
+The word emphasizes attention to detail, precision, and intentional limitation, which is closely related to the idea of selecting the best option from a larger group.

 Etymology

 The word “selective” originates from the Latin verb seligere, meaning “to choose” or “to pick out,” which combines se- (apart) and legere (to gather).
-It entered English in the early 19th century as a derivative of “select,” initially describing biological processes or deliberate choices in design.
+It entered English in the early 19th century, originally describing biological processes or deliberate choices in design.
 Over time, “selective” expanded to describe mental, academic, and personal choices.
 The term became common in education, hiring, and science,

 where only particular characteristics or qualifications matter.
 In modern usage, it may suggest discernment, quality control, or preference.
-However, it also requires sensitivity when applied in social or institutional contexts to avoid bias or exclusion.
+However, it can also require care when applied socially or institutionally, because selective decisions can unintentionally reinforce bias or exclusion.

 Example Sentences